Table of Contents

 11. 30-Day Lean FIRE Reset Challenge

-What Lean FIRE Means
+What is Lean FIRE?

 Lean FIRE is a version of Financial Independence / Retire Early for those seeking freedom while maintaining a smaller annual spending budget.
 Unlike Fat FIRE, Lean FIRE prioritizes simplicity and efficiency without sacrificing comfort.